Updated October 13, 2024

 Note: Unlike Netflix, Amazon doesn't offer its full library with a subscription.
 Only content marked as 'Prime' is available for viewing, and you'd have to pay to access other premium content.
 Still, you can try out their 30-day free trial and watch some of Amazon's critically-acclaimed original content such as 'Transparent', and 'The Man in the High Castle' before deciding if it's worth it.

-What we like about HBO Max is that they're quite understanding of shared accounts - they allow members of the same household to log in and watch different streams at the same time.
-However, the number of streams is limited (HBO doesn't disclose how many that is), and excess streams are simply blocked.
+What we like about Max is that they're quite understanding of shared accounts - they allow members of the same household to log in and watch different streams at the same time.
+However, the number of streams is limited (Max doesn't disclose how many that is), and excess streams are simply blocked.

 • Paramount Plus: Like Netflix and Hulu, Paramount Plus is also an online streaming subscription service that delivers on-demand content from CBS.
 An additional perk is that select markets will also be able to stream their local CBS station live, but that depends on where the network has deals with the local station affiliates.